 Everyone knows Bo Jackson.
 The Heisman Trophy-winning running back and MLB slugging outfielder has racked up too many accolades and awards to identify him by.

-Two-time NCAA All-American honors, Los Angeles Raiders Pro Bowl selectee and MLB All-Star Game MVP don’t nearly describe Bo Jackson’s incredible speed, strength and athleticism.
+Two-time NCAA All-American honors, Los Angeles Raiders Pro Bowl selectee and MLB All-Star Game MVP don't nearly describe Bo Jackson's incredible speed, strength and athleticism.
 Breaking bats over his head and stiff-arming Deion Sanders into the dirt do.
-That’s why he was a sports phenom plastered all over TV shows and Nike commercials.
+That's why the professional athlete was a sports phenom plastered all over TV shows and Nike commercials.

-The kid born as Vincent Edward “Bo” Jackson from Bessemer, Alabama, chose Auburn over the Alabama Crimson Tide after starring at McAdory High School in McCalla, Alabama.
-Following one heck of a four-year collegiate career, the broad-shouldered ball-carrier turned down the Tampa Bay Buccaneers‘ 1986 NFL Draft first overall pick selection and signed a $1 million deal to play baseball for the Kansas City Royals.
+The kid born as Vincent Edward "Bo" Jackson from Bessemer, Alabama, chose Auburn over the Alabama Crimson Tide after starring at McAdory High School in McCalla, Alabama.
+Following one heck of a four-year collegiate career, the broad-shouldered ball-carrier turned down the Tampa Bay Buccaneers' 1986 NFL Draft first overall pick selection and signed a $1 million deal to play Major League Baseball for the Kansas City Royals.